Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Unfortunately, Emby Server is only available as a direct download from their website.
 That means you’ll need to sideload it on your NVIDIA Shield TV.

-We’re going to walk through the process in the next section.
-However, if you’d like a primer on what sideloading is and how you can get access to thousands of additional apps on your Android TV, check out my How-To Guide here.
+If you’d like a primer on what sideloading is and how you can access thousands of additional apps on your Android TV, check out my How-To Guide here.

 How to Install Emby Server for NVIDIA Shield